 Here, Mette Solberg Fjeldheim lists ten of her favourite towns where you can experience that special Norwegian "sommerby" atmosphere.

-130 white houses, sailboats, and the smell of freshly cut grass – Skudeneshavn has all the classic ingredients of a typical Norwegian summer destination.
+130 traditional white wooden houses, sailboats, and the smell of freshly cut grass – Skudeneshavn has all the classic ingredients of a typical Norwegian summer destination.
 This old fishing town is located at the southern tip of Karmøy island in Fjord Norway.

 She also suggests a walk along the harbour where several eateries are situated.

 If you are interested in film and music, you are in for a treat.
-Every August, Haugesund hosts the Norwegian International Film Festival, one of the most important film festivals in Scandinavia, as well as the music festival Sildajazz.
+Every August, Haugesund hosts the Norwegian International Film Festival, one of the most important film festivals in Scandinavia, as well as the jazz festival Sildajazz.

 About 37 percent of Norway's land area is covered by forest.
 That is one of the main reasons why many of our houses are made of wood.

 They are built in several different styles, but are often painted in white - particularly those located along the coast.

 White became trendy in the 19th century, and remains popular all over Norway.